Skip to Content

 There are many different types of journaling out there, which is one of the reasons why journaling is so great.
 The journaling format we are talking about today doesn’t require any words, although it can be a part of it.

 This journaling format is called art journaling.
-By the end of this post you’ll have all the information you need to get started, and a plethora of different prompts to get your creative juices flowing.
+By the end of this post you’ll have all the information you need to get started, and a plethora of different ways and various prompts to get your creative juices flowing.

 What Is Art Journaling?

 Art journaling can be defined in many ways.
-LIke with regular journaling, art journaling is a great way to process your thoughts and emotions.
-It’s more of a visual journal.
+Like with traditional journals, art journaling is a great way to process your thoughts and emotions.
+It’s more of a visual arts journal.

 Daisy Yellow describes art journaling on her website by saying, “Art journaling is an open-ended form of art on loose paper or in a bound journal where the focus is on the process of creating and of self-expression rather than a particular end result.”